strongloop-archive/strong-gateway-demo/notes-app-plain/README.md

 +--------+     +--------+
 ```

-Once the notes are retrieved, the web server simply displays it to the user:
+Once the notes are retrieved, the web server displays it to the user:

 ```
 Notes